18F/identity-eks/README.md

 * figure out how to make database optional, so that we can deploy the `cluster-elk` type of cluster without a db.
 * get email (SES) working
 * get assets/external hostnames working (s3/cloudfront? short term might be to pass in lb name somehow and use that)
-* get ACM or LE issuing certs
+* DONE: get ACM or LE issuing certs
 * figure out secrets strategy (use k8s secrets with kms backend?  vault?  s3 bucket?)
 * get outbound filtering going (https://monzo.com/blog/controlling-outbound-traffic-from-kubernetes https://github.com/monzo/egress-operator)
 * DONE: get ALB ingress controller working instead of ELB?
-* figure out how to get idp using SSL (use alb ingress controller with a cert and back end ssl annotation, make istio ingress, done)
+* DONE: (use istio) figure out how to get idp using SSL (use alb ingress controller with a cert and back end ssl annotation, make istio ingress, done)
 * get pivcac going (could we make this be on all hosts?)
 * try to bug people into making config for the idp less crazy
 * DONE:  get dashboard going so we can see how the cluster is doing with memory/CPU